 Does Petrol & Diesel Quality Vary Between Fuel Stations in Australia?

 Most of the fuel in Australia, whether it’s petrol or diesel, comes from the same base source.
 This means that the raw fuel you get at different stations initially starts out very similar.
+Australia’s fuel comes from a mix of domestic crude oil and significant imports, with over 70% of refined products coming from overseas, primarily Asia (Singapore, South Korea, Japan, Malaysia) for both crude and finished fuels.
+Some crude is sourced from the Middle East and Africa.

-Once this base fuel is distributed to different fuel companies, they add their own special mix of additives.
+They add their own special mix of additives.
 These additives are meant to improve the fuel in various ways, such as helping to clean your engine or improve performance.
+Some additives might actually help your car run better, while others might not make much difference at all.

 Fuel companies spend a lot on marketing to convince you that their fuel is the best.
 They use catchy slogans and slick advertisements to make their brand stand out.
 This marketing can make us believe that one brand of fuel is significantly better than another.